Shilo Sanders

-Shilo Deion Sanders (born February 9, 2000) is an American professional football safety.
-He played college football for the South Carolina Gamecocks, Jackson State Tigers and Colorado Buffaloes.
-He signed with the Buccaneers in 2025 as an undrafted free agent, but he was cut during the preseason.
-He is the son of NFL Hall of Famer Deion Sanders.
+Shilo Deion Sanders (born February 9, 2000) is an American former football safety.
+The son of Pro Football Hall of Fame cornerback Deion Sanders, he began his college football career with the South Carolina Gamecocks before playing under his father with the Jackson State Tigers and Colorado Buffaloes.
+He earned second-team All-SWAC honors at Jackson State in 2021.
+Sanders signed with the Tampa Bay Buccaneers of the National Football League (NFL) in 2025 as an undrafted free agent, but was released during the preseason.
+A year after his release, Sanders announced his retirement from football.

 Early life

 Sanders is the oldest child of Deion Sanders and Pilar Sanders.
 His parents are divorced.
 He has two older half-siblings: Deiondra and Deion, and two younger siblings, Shedeur and Shelomi.
 Sanders attended Trinity Christian High School in Cedar Hill, Texas, where he played safety, wide receiver and return specialist.
 His father was the offensive coordinator at Trinity Christian High School throughout his son's high school career.

 In his high-school career, he recorded 24 tackles, one pass deflection, five interceptions, and a fumble recovery, rushed for 45 yards and a touchdown, and hauled in 13 receptions for 199 yards and three touchdowns.
 Sanders committed to play college football at the University of South Carolina over offers from 14 other schools.